 Decisions about your practicum should be made to fit your academic and professional goals and interests.
-Consult your academic advisor, any faculty whose interests intersect with your own, as well as the Practicum Program to begin exploring possible practicum opportunities.
-Departmental Faculty Practice Representatives (DFPR) and Practice Office staff can work with you on your search for a practicum that suits your interests and career objectives.
+Consult your academic advisor, any faculty whose interests intersect with your own, as well as Career Services to begin exploring possible practicum opportunities.
+Departmental Faculty Practice Representatives (DFPR) and Career Services staff can work with you on your search for a practicum that suits your interests and career objectives.

 - Visit the Practicum Blackboard for detailed information about course requirements.

 - Practicum Graphic: Displays a step-by-step graphic overview of the practicum process.
 Click on each box for an expanded view.